-- Running errands in the building.
+• Running errands in the building.
 TAs may not disrupt another class that is in progress and must have a pass.
-TAs are not permitted to leave the building on an errand for a teacher. - If a student is not doing an errand, the TA must do their work INSIDE the teacher's classroom, unless they are TAing during their senior free hour for senior service hours.
+TAs are not permitted to leave the building on an errand for a teacher.

-- Tutoring TAs may tutor (at the teacher's discretion).
-This may involve walking around the class and helping students during seatwork time, or setting up a time outside of class to help students. - TAs should not be used to present or review material with the class. - Administration must approve other duties and requests of teachers for more than one TA. - TAs are NOT allowed to use the school's copy machine unless they have been properly trained. - TAs are NOT allowed to enter grades or grade tests or subjective assignments.
+- If a student is not doing an errand, the TA must do their work INSIDE the teacher's classroom or in Study Hall. - Tutoring TAs may tutor (at the teacher's discretion).
+This may involve walking around the class and helping students during seatwork time, or setting up a time outside of class to help students. - TAs should not be used to present or review material with the class. - Administration must approve other duties and requests of teachers for more than one TA. - TAs are NOT allowed to enter grades or grade tests or subjective assignments.